Geographical Centralization Resilience in Ethereum's Block-Building Paradigms: Model

 \parhead{Environment} The environment consists of two components: (i) the consensus protocol, which governs time, proposer selection, and attestation; and (ii) information sources, which determine the value of blocks proposed by the validators.
 We describe each in turn.

 {\it Time and consensus.} Drawing from the timing games model in ~\cite{schwarz2023time}, we partition time into slots $n \in \{1,\dots,N\}$ of fixed duration $\Delta > 0$.
-In each slot $n$, a validator is selected as the proposer $p_n$, and a set of attesters $\mathcal{A}_n \subseteq \mathcal{V} \setminus \{p_n\}$ is assigned to vote on the proposal.
+In each slot $n$, a validator is selected as the proposer $p_n$, and a set of attesters $\mathcal{A}_n \subseteq \mathcal{V} \setminus \{p_n\}$ is assigned to vote on the proposal\footnote{In Ethereum, the proposer may also be assigned as an attester in the same slot.
+We exclude the proposer from $\mathcal{A}_n$ as a modeling simplification, since this has a negligible impact on the analysis.}.
 A block becomes canonical if at least a fraction $\gamma \in (0,1]$ of attesters in $\mathcal{A}_n$ vote positively before a cutoff time $\tau_{\text{cut}} \in [0, \Delta]$.
 The timeliness of attester votes depends on both the block's release time and the propagation latencies.
-Attestation success under \MSP and \SSP is modeled accordingly below.
 We abstract away the details of fork-choice rules.

-{\it Information sources.} We define an information source $I \in \mathcal{I}$ as an exogenous generator of the block value, i.e., the aggregate MEV from transactions included in the block.
-Each source is associated with a region $r(I) \in \mathcal{R}$.
-In this paper, information sources are assumed to be fungible, with identical value parameters; we vary only their positioning to study homogeneity or heterogeneity effects.
+{\it Information Sources: Signal and Supplier.} We define an information source $I \in \mathcal{I}$ as an exogenous generator of block value for the proposer.
+Each source is associated with a geographic region $r(I) \in \mathcal{R}$, which determines its latency to the proposer and, consequently, the freshness of the information it provides.
+We assume information sources to be fungible, with identical value-generation parameters.
+To isolate the effects of geography, we vary only their spatial distribution, enabling a controlled comparison between homogeneous and heterogeneous placements and their impact on validator incentives.

+We distinguish two types of information sources: $\mathcal{I}_{\text{signal}} \subseteq \mathcal{I}$ and $\mathcal{I}_{\text{supplier}} \subseteq \mathcal{I}$.
+A \emph{signal} source contributes only partially to the block value---for example, a centralized exchange providing price information that can be arbitraged on-chain.
+Proposers aggregate value from multiple such signal sources when constructing a block.
+A \emph{supplier}, by contrast, fully determines the value of the proposed block, as in \gls{pbs}, where an external party delivers a complete block.
+In this case, the proposer captures value from a single supplier source.